-- Determined by the nature/scope of the objective. - No fixed limit between these levels. - Not determined by command echelon, size of force, or area. - Strategic Level: The level of warfare at which a nation, often as a member of a group of nations, determines national or multinational (alliance or coalition) strategic security objectives and guidance, then develops and uses national resources to achieve those objectives. - Operational Level: The level of warfare at which campaigns and major operations are planned, conducted, and sustained to achieve strategic objectives within theaters or other operational areas. - Tactical Level: The level of warfare at which battles and engagements are planned and executed to achieve military objectives assigned to tactical units or task forces.
+- No fixed limit between these levels. - Not determined by command echelon, size of force, or area. - Strategic Level: The level of warfare at which a nation, often as a member of a group of nations, determines national or multinational (alliance or coalition) strategic security objectives and guidance, then develops and uses national resources to achieve those objectives. - Operational Level: The level of warfare at which campaigns and major operations are planned, conducted, and sustained to achieve strategic objectives within theaters or other operational areas. - Tactical Level: The level of warfare at which battles and engagements are planned and executed to achieve military objectives assigned to tactical units or task forces.